rustyblue100/xml-converter/README.md

 # xml-converter
-Converts wordpress easy recipe plugin data to acf fields data
+Converts Wordpress Easy Recipe plugin data to ACF fields data

-Convertion goes by fetching Wordpress rest api and printing the data on the browser page and then copying the data to a xml file and upload throught the Wordpress importer
+Convertion goes by fetching Wordpress rest api and printing the data on a browser page and then copying the data to a xml file and upload throught the Wordpress importer